Beruzi/Galaga/README.md

     - The constructors currently being used for creating any sprite object is a parameterized constructor.
 It really doesn't make sense to do this...
 I should just use a default constructor and assign default values of 0 to everything and otherwise I can just call the setWinRect() and setSourceRect() functions.

 - NEXT STEPS IS TO ADD COLLISION!
 This should be fun

+- This is a change to use polymorphism!!!
+(Using a base class pointer/reference to derived objects)...
+    - Specifically during our 2D vector of Aliens... the DS is composed of Alien objects however, each Alien will actually be of a derived type of alien (bee, butterfly, etc).
+This means that we can treat the aliens generically but still impose specific behavior... for instane the shooting mechanism.
+The boss type aliens don't shoot missiles, just the ufo gravity picker-upper thing.

+- Move the textureSheet management to the game manager